lucee/las/membership/membership.md

 _Note; the articles are out of order, but this may simply be a translation issue._

 > Articles; 4.
 Membership
-> The management can grant the honorary membership to any member furthering the company’s interests.
+> The management can grant the honorary membership to any member furthering the company's interests.

 Honorary Members are always voted on by all Members at a full General Assembly.